Oskar-cmyk/soul_app/README.md

 ### Prerequisites

-- Developer mode and the MockGPS selected as selected Mock Location app.
+- Developer mode and the SOUL selected as selected Mock Location app.
 - Android Studio for building and running the app (optional).